Points On License: Driving Licence Points And DVLA Check Help

 - 3 points are added to your DVLA record within approximately two weeks

-- Your insurer must be notified at renewal (and some policies require immediate disclosure)
+- Your insurer must be notified at renewal, and some policies require immediate disclosure

 Where Do Points Show On Driving Licence UK?

 All endorsement data sits on the DVLA central digital record.
-Employers can view it only via the official GOV.UK share code system.
+Employers view it only via the GOV.UK share code system.
 Drivers can view their own record through the same portal at any time without generating a share code.

 Driving licence endorsements are the formal records of motoring convictions attached to your DVLA file.
 Each endorsement consists of a two-letter offence code, the date of conviction, the number of points, and in the case of disqualification, the length of the ban.